rovellipaolo/NinjaDroid/README.md

 ```
 $ ninjadroid /path/to/your/package.apk --extract /output/path/
 ```
 **NOTE:** without specifying an output directory, one with the APK package name will be created inside the current working directory (e.g. `package/`).
-Inside this directory you will find the JSON and HTML report files (e.g. `report-package.json` and `report-package.html`), the jar file (e.g. `package.jar`) and all the rest of the APK content.
+Inside this directory you will find the JSON report file (e.g. `report-package.json`), the jar file (e.g. `package.jar`) and all the rest of the APK content.

 Some APKs which contain many strings may require a considerable amount of time to be processed.
 You can speed up the process by avoiding to extract URLs and shell commands as follows:
 ```